Cardiolipin: Clinical significance

 Increasing evidence links aberrant CL metabolism and content to human disease.
 Human conditions include neurological disorders, cancer, and cardiovascular and metabolic disorders (a full list can be found at).
 As the number of human diseases with CL profile abnormalities has exponentially grown, the use of qualitative and quantitative diagnostics has emerged as a necessity.

+Metabolic diseases

 Barth syndrome

 Barth syndrome is a rare genetic disorder that was recognised in the 1970s to cause infantile death.
 It has a mutation in the gene coding for tafazzin, an enzyme involved in the biosynthesis of cardiolipin.
 Tafazzin is an indispensable enzyme to synthesize cardiolipin in eukaryotes involved in the remodeling of CL acyl chains by transferring linoleic acid from PC to monolysocardiolipin.
 Mutation of tafazzin would cause insufficient cardiolipin remodeling.
 However, it appears that cells compensate and ATP production is similar or higher than normal cells.

 Females heterozygous for the trait are unaffected.
 Sufferers of this condition have mitochondria that are abnormal.
 Cardiomyopathy and general weakness is common to these patients.

+Combined malonic and methylmalonic aciduria (CMAMMA)

+In the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA) due to ACSF3 deficiency, there is an altered composition of complex lipids as a result of impaired mitochondrial fatty acid synthesis (mtFAS), so for example the content of cardiolipins is strongly increased.